-You currently get a decent amount of referrals now, but you probably don't know how many.
-These are the ones you're getting by accident, you'll get these regardless of a process.
+You currently get a decent amount of referrals now, but you probably don’t know how many.
+These are the ones you’re getting by accident, you’ll get these regardless of the process.
 You want a system in place that allows you to multiply that number.
-A formal on-going client referral system will bring you an immediate increase in clients and sales.
+A formal ongoing client referral system will bring you an immediate increase in clients and sales.

 Referrals usually give you better grosses, higher closing percentages and tend to be more loyal than other conquest leads you could go after.
 And… referrals are easier to get.
 Referrals produce more referrals.

 Every time clients deal with you in person, by phone, email, through your sales staff, your BDC, or your service department, tactically ask them for referrals.
 But first, you must set the stage.